CLK - Clock generators

 It can be used in place of the standard Clock_SetFrequency() to configure the frequency of the clock such as: \(\mathsf{frequency} = \cfrac{1}{\mathsf{period} \times\mathsf{prescaler} \times 4\,\text{ns}}\).

-It has to be called in UserInit().
-It can also be called in the control interrupt routine if the clock has been set as real-time tunable using Clock_ConfigureAsRealTimeTunable().
+Can be called in UserInit() or in the interrupt routine.
+Usage within the interrupt routine requires prior configuration of the clock as real-time tunable using Clock_ConfigureAsRealTimeTunable().

 Parameters